 Investor Guide has many of the same features you’ll notice on other sites on this list, so why does it make my top ten?
 The stock helper tool.
 First, this tool helps you to determine an optimal investing strategy and style.
 Then, it provides a list of companies for you to research.
 Once your list is complete, you will see what others think of each company on your research list.
 Investor Guide does a great job of aggregating this information from many different sites for you.
 You will then evaluate the company’s competition, decide what to buy, and reap the benefits.

 Seeking Alpha is amazing.
 My one complaint is that there is actually too much information packed into one page, which at times can make it difficult to navigate.
 If it weren’t for the massive amount of content on Seeking Alpha, it would be much higher on this list.
 Company news is the main focus of the site, so if you have a list of companies to research, this is a pretty good place to start.

 10. Online Brokerages

-Personally, my account has been housed at Sharebuilder for years now, and their research tools are very good.
-In the beginning, they had a clumsy interface that was slow and filled with glitches.
-Since then, they have done an amazing job of streamlining and improving content to the point of near perfection.
+Personally, my account has been housed at Betterment for a few years now.
+Even though Betterment handles a lot of the work, I like to stay in the know about what’s going on with my investments.
 No matter who you invest with online, be sure to use their research tools, as most of them have easy to use interfaces with plenty of information to sort through.
-Some of the more popular online stock brokers include E*TRADE, TradeKing, Scottrade, and OptionsHouse.
+Some of the more popular online stock brokers include Ally Invest (read Ally Invest review), E*TRADE, and OptionsHouse.